Skip to main content

 • Students should receive valuable instruction and guidance from a qualified mentor or supervisor.

-• Shadowing is not typically approved unless it is coupled with other hands-on experience.
+• Shadowing is not typically approved unless it is coupled with other hands-on experiences.

-• Master Agreement — a document outlining the responsibilities of the university and employer — must be accepted and on file with the BYU-Idaho Internship Office.
-This will ensure that the intern is covered by the university's liability policy.
+• Master Agreement (a document outlining the responsibilities of the university and employer) must be accepted and on file with the BYU-Idaho Internship Office.
+This is to ensure that the student is covered by the university's liability policy.

 • An internship should last between 7 and 13 weeks.